 The iOS 14 App Store requires all apps to report their privacy policies straight away so you can decide whether or not to install them.
-In the near future, apps will have to reveal how much data they collect, how much can personally identify you, and which data can be used to follow you around other apps and sites.
-Developers will also have to disclose where targeted ads are displayed in an app as a result of third-party data and where device location, email lists, advertising IDs, or other revealing information is shared with third parties.
+Eventually, all apps will have to reveal how much data they collect, how much they can personally identify you, and which data can be used to follow you around other apps and sites.
+Developers must also disclose where targeted ads are displayed in an app as a result of third-party data and where device location, email lists, advertising IDs, or other revealing information is shared with third parties.
 These requirements do not prevent developers from collecting data, but they do make the process more transparent.

 Safari privacy report

 Apple is applying Safari privacy features on all platforms to prevent cross-site tracking and cookies.
-The new Privacy Report in Safari 14 uses DuckDuckGo’s tracker to reveal which trackers have been flagged by the Intelligent Tracking Prevention algorithm, and Safari’s privacy report shows you how many trackers the browser has blocked, which websites attract the most trackers, and which trackers are the most aggressive.
-A variety of toggle switches in the Settings > Safari security section notify you of online surveillance, and each website you visit lets you check this information by tapping the double-A in the URL bar.
+The Privacy Report in Safari 14 uses DuckDuckGo’s tracker to reveal which trackers got flagged by the Intelligent Tracking Prevention algorithm, and Safari’s privacy report shows you how many trackers the browser has blocked, which websites attract the most trackers, and which trackers are the most aggressive.
+A variety of toggle switches in the Settings > Safari security section notify you of online surveillance, and each website you visit lets you check this information by tapping the AA in the URL bar.

 Local network privacy

-Should it be switched off, you will receive a pop-up privacy warning in your Wi-Fi settings.
+Private Address is an iOS 14 feature that assigns a different media access control (MAC) address to each of your devices every time one connects to a Wi-Fi network.
+It’s on by default and renders your network less trackable and less vulnerable to network mischief-makers.
+Switch it off, and you will receive a pop-up privacy warning in your Wi-Fi settings.
 To access the control, go to Settings > Wi-Fi Info Button > Private Address.
-You can toggle off the control briefly and then switch it back on to change the MAC address if you wish.
+You can toggle off the control briefly and then switch it back on to change the MAC address.
 If your router notifies you whenever a new device joins the network, you’ll be pinged after you turn on the private address feature and rejoin the network with a new MAC.